 Data elements are the building blocks for rules.
 Data elements let you create a data dictionary (or data map) of commonly used items on a page, regardless of where they originate (query strings, URLs, or cookie values) for any object that is contained on your site.

-From a Property page, open the Data Elements tab, then click Create New Data Element.
+From a Property page, open the Data Elements tab, then click Add Data Element.

 Name the data element.